Interdisciplinary Physics Major

 *PHYSICS 390 and these 400 level Physics course must be completed with a minimum grade of a C- in each course and a cumulative average of C or higher.

-- Fifteen credits of cognate courses as part of an interdisciplinary plan designed with the approval of a Physics concentration counselor.
+- Fifteen credits of cognate courses as part of an interdisciplinary plan designed with the approval of a department advisor.

 - Undergraduate Application